Why FSV?

 and efficiently craft considered and professional written treatments and proposals, with which to present their content and engage audiences across media platforms.

-Motion Graphics (4 Credit Units)
+Live Performances & Events (4 Credit Units)

 Career & Professional Preparation 1 (1 Credit Unit)